LinkedEarth/LeapFROGS/chapters/module3.md

 <exercise id="2" title="Data Processing">

-The training materials for this section can be accessed [here](https://figshare.com/ndownloader/files/46758307).
+The slides for this section can be accessed [here](https://figshare.com/ndownloader/files/46758307).
 Please read the presentation, as well as other helpful materials (e.g. [Part 2 of this book](https://figshare.com/articles/book/Data_Analysis_in_the_Earth_Environmental_Sciences/1014336)), then do the practical exercises in [Python](http://linked.earth/PyRATES_practicums_py/notebooks/signal_processing.html).

 **Questions**: